bitfocus/companion-module-datavideo-dvip/HELP.md

 * Audio source set with feedback
 * Keyer controls with feedback
 * FTB controls with feedback
+* Select wipe with feedback
+* Audio output state with feedback

 **Available variables**
 * Current PGM and PVW inputs sources